Movicon Help on Line - Rel. 11.7.1302

 Textual Report Destination File

-If a command for managing a Textual Report fails, the cause of the error will be reported in the project's Historical Log and Output Window.
-The list of error messages and their causes is reported in the paragraph titled "Textual Report Errors".
+If errors occur while executing commands to manage Textual Reports, the cause will be reported in the project's Historical Log and Output Window.
+For more details on the list of error messages and their causes, please see: "Textual Report Errors".

 Template for Textual Reports (Layout File)

 The Template document (Layout File) must be text type.
-The formats supported are ascii and unicode (.txt) generic text files and "Rich Text Format" (.rtf) files.
-To edit this document you will need to use an external program (not currently provided internal Movicon).
-We recommend you use "Notepad" for generic text files and "WordPad" for "Rich Text Format" files.
+The formats supported are generic ascii and unicode text files (.txt), and "Rich Text Format" files (.rtf).
+To edit this document you will need to use an external program that is not currently provided by Movicon.
+We recommend that you use "Notepad" for generic text files and "WordPad" for "Rich Text Format" files.

-In addition to normal text in the Layout File, you can also insert fields with special syntaxes.
-These fields determine the point in which the textual report manager must insert variable values or Data Logger or Historical Log data.
-The square brackets are used for determining the beginning and the end of a special field.
-The special fields can be as follows:
+In addition to normal text, you can also insert fields with special syntaxes in the Layout File.
+These fields will determine the point in which the textual report manager is to insert variable values or Data Logger or Historical Log data.
+The square brackets are used to determine the start and end of a special field.
+The special fields can be the following:

 Variable Field